 Transfer Application Supplement (Found in Your Application Portal)

 We require transfer applicants with a gap in their educational history to complete the Transfer Application Supplement found in the application portal.
-Be sure to include all activities from high school graduation through the term for which you are applying for admission.
+Be sure to include all activities from the time of high school graduation (including military service) through the term for which you are applying for admission.

 Other materials may be requested as needed.